 Ever since the United States Mint began selling proof coins to the general public, they have become more and more popular with each passing year.
-Proof coins have a special place in the heart of every coin collector.
+Proofs have a special place in the heart of every coin enthusiast.
 Their superb finish is sure to appeal to investors and numismatists alike.

-That being said, many people still don’t know exactly what a proof coin is and what is the difference between one and a regular circulating coin.
-If you are new to the coin collecting world, or you are considering diversifying your portfolio by purchasing some precious metal coins, we are here to help you out.
-In this article, we will delve deep into the manufacturing process of proof coins and learn more about their history.
+That being said, many people still don't know exactly what a proof coin is and what the difference is between one and bullion coins.
+If you are new to the coin-collecting world, or you are considering diversifying your portfolio by purchasing some precious metals, we are here to help you out.

 The origin of proof coinage in the U.S. dates back to the foundation of the U.S. Mint in 1792.
 However, proof coins have been struck all around the world for a long time.
 Historically, Mints would strike proof coins in order to check the dies and for archival purposes.
 The idea was to make sure the minting process would go well once mass production started.

 The term proof coin refers to coins struck with a high-quality minting process.
 It is specifically referring to a difference in the manufacturing process.
-The dies are polished in order to give the blank fields a smoother, often mirror-like finish, and the design devices a frosty look.
+The dies are polished in order to give the blank fields a smoother, often mirror-like finish, and the design devices a frosted appearance.
 This visual difference between the background and the relief is called a cameo contrast.

-Proof coins intended for collectors usually come in protective capsules and with an official Certificate of Authenticity.
+These coins are intended for collectors.
+They usually come in special packaging, which generally includes protective capsules and an official Certificate of Authenticity.

-The making of a proof coin starts by giving proof coin blanks a special treatment.
-They are hand-polished and cleaned in order to make sure they obtain high-quality strikes.
-The dies also receive special polishing and are fitted into the coining press.
+The making of a proof coin starts by giving their blanks a special treatment.
+They are hand-polished and receive a special cleaning in order to make sure they obtain high-quality strikes.
+The dies also receive special polishing and are fitted into the coin press machine.
 Then, coins are struck at least twice to guarantee maximum design details.

-It’s the polishing of the dies that makes the surface of the coins look different from regular circulating coins.
+It's the polishing of the dies that makes the surface of the coins look different from circulating normal coins.
 In addition, proof coins typically receive squared-off rims.
 The process of handling these coins is also very different from regular issues.
-They are hand-fed into the presses and carefully transferred from station to station by an employee with gloves, rather than just thrown into bins.
+Presses are hand-loaded, and coins are carefully transferred from station to station by an employee with gloves rather than just thrown into bins.

-As previously mentioned, proof coins showcase mirror-like finish fields and frosted design devices.
+As previously mentioned, proof coins showcase an exceptional luster, making a mirror-like backdrop field (the negative space without raised elements) contrasting with the frosted devices of the design.
 The two pictures below represent the obverse of the American Gold Eagle, both in proof and BU versions.
 They should give you an idea of the visual difference: